espruino/BangleApps/apps/antonclk/README.md

 The "Seconds" submenu configures how (and if) seconds are shown on the "Anton" watch face.

+* **Show** - Configure when the seconds should be shown at all:
+    * **Never** - Seconds are never shown.
+In this case, hour and minute are a bit more centered on the screen and the clock will always only update every minute.
+This saves battery power.
+    * **Unlocked** - Seconds are shown if the display is unlocked.
+On locked displays, only hour, minutes, date and optionally the weekday are shown.
+_This option is highly recommended on the Bangle.js 2!_
     * **Always** - Seconds are _always_ shown, irrespective of the display's unlock state.
-If this is enabled, weekdays will never been shown.
 _Enabling this option increases power consumption as the watch face will update once per second instead of once per minute._
-* **If unlocked** - Seconds are shown if the display is unlocked.
-On a locked display, only hour, minutes, date and weekday are shown.
-"Always" overrides this option.
-_This option is highly recommended on the Bangle.js 2!_
+* **With ":"** - If enabled, a colon ":" is prepended to the seconds.
+This resembles the usual time representation "hh:mm:ss", even though the seconds are printed on a separate line.
-* **Coloured** - If enabled, seconds are shown in blue instead of black.
+* **Color** - If enabled, seconds are shown in blue instead of black.
+If the date is shown on the seconds screen, it is colored read instead of black.
 This make the visual orientation much easier on the watch face.
-* **With date** - If enabled, the date is shown together with the seconds.
+* **Date** - It is possible to show the date together with the seconds:
-Depending on the "ISO8601 date" settings, ISO8601 or short local format is used.
+    * **No** - Date is _not_ shown in the seconds screen.
+In this case, the seconds are centered below hour and minute.
+    * **Year** - Date is shown with day, month, and year.
+If "Date" in the main settings is configured to _ISO8601_, this is used here, too.
+Otherwise, the short local format is used.
+    * **Weekday** - Date is shown with day, month, and weekday.

 The date is coloured in red if the "Coloured" option is chosen.

-If neither "Always" nor "If unlocked" is selected, Anton clock does _never_ show seconds.

 ## Compatibility

 Anton clock makes use of core Bangle.js 2 features (coloured display, display lock state).
-It also runs on the Bangle.js 1 but these features are not available there due to the hardware features.
+It also runs on the Bangle.js 1 but these features are not available there due to hardware restrictions.